ZudoInnovations/frontend-test-project/README.md

 ### Requirements
 - Use Vue.js & SCSS
-- Pull movie data from a third party API
+- Pull movie data from a third party API (try https://developers.themoviedb.org/)
 - Consider how the layout should adapt for larger screen sizes
-- Consider how the UI should change based on the user selection
+- Consider how the UI should change based on the users selections
 - Optional bonus - Add animations / transitions

 ### Coding Standards